streetcomplete/StreetComplete/CONTRIBUTING_A_NEW_QUEST.md

 Find one that has the same type of interface as the one that you are trying to implement.

 Are you trying to implement a quest that will have simple yes/no answer?
 Take [`AddIsDefibrillatorIndoor`](app/src/main/java/de/westnordost/streetcomplete/quests/defibrillator/AddIsDefibrillatorIndoor.kt) quest as a base.
-Or [`AddTracktype`](app/src/main/java/de/westnordost/streetcomplete/quests/tracktype/AddTracktype.kt) where the mapper will be selecting one of the images.
+Or [`AddTracktype`](app/src/main/java/de/westnordost/streetcomplete/quests/tracktype/AddTracktype.kt) where the mapper will be selecting one of presented images.

 Is it going to be asked for POIs and should be disabled by default? `AddWheelchairAccessBusiness` may be a good base.